 Harai-Goshi to Osoto-Gari

 The ability to link two judo moves together marks a huge progress step for any judoka.
-See if your judoka can link together harai-goshi and osoto-gari.
+Can your judoka can link together harai-goshi and osoto-gari?
 For this drill to work, uke must react appropriately blocking the first attack.

 Judo warm up games